Precise bite diagnosis

 The Kois Deprogrammer (KD) represents a breakthrough in restorative dentistry, offering clinicians a reliable, evidence-based approach to achieving accurate centric relation positioning and mounting diagnostic casts with confidence.
 Developed by Dr. John Kois, this innovative appliance addresses one of the most persistent challenges in dentistry: reliably achieving the true physiologic jaw position independent of muscular dysharmony, tooth interferences, and operator error.

-Centric relation is defined as the maxillomandibular relationship in which the condyles articulate with the thinnest avascular portion of their respective disks in the complex anterosuperior position against the shapes of the articulating eminences.
+Centric relation is the maxillomandibular relationship in which the condyles articulate with the thinnest avascular portion of their respective disks in the complex anterosuperior position against the shapes of the articulating eminences.
 This position is independent of tooth contact and is clinically discernible when the mandible is directed superiorly and anteriorly.
-It is restricted to purely rotational movement about the transverse horizontal axis.

 Achieving true centric relation is fundamental to successful restorative dentistry.
 When a patient's jaw position is established in true CR, the clinician can create treatment plans that are stable, functional, and predictable over the long term.